 A quick jump on rabbit facts

 Rabbits are not all about being adorable.
-In fact these tiny leaping animals have something to tell you if you are a rabbit owner.
+In fact, these tiny leaping animals have something to tell you if you are a thinking of getting a pet rabbit.

 Rabbits don’t want to be alone

 Of course, human company would keep your pet entertained.
 However, your single pet rabbit will be more satisfied if you provide him with a bunny friend.
 You see, rabbits are social animals.
 If you observe rabbits in the wild, they usually live in groups.
 They’re happy communicating in their own language, playing with and grooming each other.
 If you want your pet to be happy, buy another bunny.

 Rabbits usually live about 10 to 12 years.
 Could you possibly give them the same love and affection continuously?
 Could you still provide your pet rabbit with a clean shelter, nutritious food and bunny essentials as always?
 If you think that you could handle the long commitment, then getting a pet rabbit is for you.

 If you think of buying a pet rabbit for you to hug, let us tell you this information.
 In reality, rabbits don’t like it if you continually pick them up.
 They don’t feel comfortable if their tiny hinds are not touching the ground.
 If you do pick them up, they’ll get irritated and kick you until you let them down.